 Our counselors learn and practice strategies to help the campers overcome homesickness during staff training.
 Our Camper Care team is also always available for extra support.
 However, the best way to prevent homesickness is to address it with your camper before camp begins.

 - Have your child sleepover with a friend or family member.
 (Warning: Do not try to simulate the amount of fun they will experience at camp.
 It’s not possible!).

 - Talk to your children about what their new home will be like, including their "bedroom" and "dining room."
 If there are questions we can answer to facilitate this conversation, please ask!

-- Send a letter to your camper ahead of time so there's something from you waiting for your child on the first day of camp.
+- Send a letter to your camper ahead of time, so there's mail waiting for your child on the first day of camp.